EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 • Heads Up : The European Commission currently does not allow any form of remediation.

-• Suppliers must submit required data no later than 48 hours after EFICO approves pre-shipment samples -this is approximately one month prior to shipment, in order to manage:
+• Consignment data must be submitted no later than 48 hours after EFICO approves pre-shipment samples – approximately one month prior to shipment departure, in order to manage:

-• Potential Data Quality Issues: Addressing problems such as formatting errors, duplicates, or polygons that are incorrectly located outside coffee production areas, agricultural zones, or the specified country/region.
+• Potential Data Quality Issues:g. formatting errors, duplicates, or polygons that are incorrectly located outside coffee production areas, agricultural zones, or the specified country.

 • Management of Critical/Non-Compliant Plots: Handling necessary documentation, conducting ground-truthing, and other related activities.